Distal Actions of Automorphisms of Lie Groups $G$ on $\rm Sub_{G}$

+\begin{proof} [Proof of Theorem \ref{main}.]
+Let $G$ be a connected Lie group such that it does not admit any nontrivial compact connected central subgroup and let $T\in \Aut(G)$.
+It is easy to see that $(iv)\Rightarrow (iii)\Rightarrow (ii)\Rightarrow (i)$.
+Now suppose $(i)$ holds, i.e.\ $T\in\nc$.
+To show the equivalence of $(i)-(iv)$, it is enough to show that $(iv)$ holds; i.e.\ we need to show that $T$ is contained in a compact subgroup of $\Aut(G)$.

-{\bf Step 1:} For any $\tau\in\Aut(G)$, let $\du \tau$ be the corresponding Lie algebra automorphisms of $\G$.
+{\bf Step 1:} Let $\G$ be the Lie algebra of $G$.
+For any $\tau\in\Aut(G)$, let $\du \tau$ be the corresponding Lie algebra automorphism of $\G$.
 Then we can view $\Aut(G)$ as a closed subgroup of $\GL(\G)$.
 By Corollary \ref{Lie-distal}\,$(a)$, we have that $T$ acts distally on $G$.
-By Theorem 1.1 of \cite{A2}, the Lie algebra automorphism $\du T$ on the Lie algebra $\G$ of $G$ corresponding to $T$ is distal and hence, all the eigenvalues of $\du T$ have absolute value 1 (cf.\ \cite{A1}, Theorem $1'$).
-Since $G$ has no compact subgroup of positive dimension by Theorem 1 of \cite{D} (see also \cite{PW}), $\Aut(G)$ is an almost algebraic subgroup of $\GL(\G)$, i.e.\ a closed subgroup of finite index in an algebraic group.
+By Theorem 1.1 of \cite{A2}, the Lie algebra automorphism $\du T$ on the Lie algebra $\G$ of $G$ corresponding to $T$ is distal and hence, all the eigenvalues of $\du T$ have absolute value 1 \cite[Theorem $1'$]{A1}.
+Since $G$ has no compact central subgroup of positive dimension, by Theorem 1 of \cite{D} (see also \cite{PW}) $\Aut(G)$ is an almost algebraic subgroup of $\GL(\G)$, i.e.\ a closed subgroup of finite index in an algebraic group.
 Let $H$ be the smallest almost algebraic subgroup containing $T$ in $\Aut(G)$.
-Then $H$ is abelian and acts distally on $G$ (cf.\ \cite{A1}, Corollary 2.3), and $H=\K\times\U$, where $\K$ is a compact abelian group and $\U$ is unipotent and abelian, and in fact, a unipotent one-parameter group $\{T_t\}_{t\in\R}$ (cf.\ \cite{A1}, Corollary 2.5).
+Then $H$ is abelian and it acts distally on $G$ \cite[Corollary 2.3]{A1}, and $H=\K\times\U$, where $\K$ is a compact abelian group and $\U$ is unipotent and abelian, and in fact, a unipotent one-parameter group $\{T_t\}_{t\in\R}$ \cite[Corollary 2.5]{A1}.